 While the yeast is blooming, melt the butter.
 Some recipes call for vegetable shortening but I prefer the taste of butter.
 If you are vegan, you could easily adapt this recipe using vegan butter and your favourite dairy free milk.
 I haven’t tried to make them vegan but if you do, use 1 tablespoon of yeast to make up for the egg.
 In theory it should work, I’m a sometimes vegan so I’ve only just began to explore vegan baking.
 Let me know if you try it!
 Crack the egg into a separate bowl and give it a little whisk.

 When the yeast has bloomed, you will be able to smell a slightly sweet bread-like smell and you should see a froth on top of the water.
-At this point you can add all of the other ingredients.
+At this point you can add all of the other ingredients except the oil and hot chocolate mix.
 I don’t do any particular order, everyone goes into the bowl!
 Using the dough hook attachment on the Kitchen Aid, mix everything together until it forms a dough ball.
 The dough should feel soft and have nice elasticity but it shouldn’t be sticky.
 If you think the dough is too sticky gently knead in a little more flour.
 Take the dough out of the bowl and grease it (the bowl) before returning for it to rise.
 Cover with a tea towel and put in a warm spot for an hour and a half to two hours or until it doubles in size.

 Here comes the Disney part.
 Punch down the dough and turn out onto a lightly floured surface.
 Roll the dough out until it’s about 1/3 – 1/2 inch thick.
 You want it slightly thicker than how you would roll out cookies.
 Using a Mickey cookie cutter (I got mine in the park and a small one online, you can find them on Amazon or shopDisney) cut out the shapes.
 You don’t want to have to re-roll the dough too much, because it makes it tough.
 Try and squeeze them close together.
 One recipe made 12 big Mickey’s (about 3 inches) and 36 small ones (about 1 inch).
 The smaller size is great for kids, or if you are doing multiple flavours and want to sample several.